Probate Sale Guide

 hash-markHow Does a Probate Sale Work?

-The exact process itself can vary significantly depending on which state the sale is occurring in.
+The probate sale process and timeline can vary significantly depending on which state the sale is occurring in.
 No matter where the property is being sold, there are several laws that must be followed throughout the entire ordeal.
 Because of this, the sales process can be very lengthy—on average taking anywhere between 18 to 36 months.
 Below we will cover the three main stages of the sales process and highlight what occurs in each stage.

 Now that we’ve answered the question: “What is a probate sale?”
 Hopefully, you have a better idea of the process.
 The rest of the article will be dedicated to discussing a handful of pros and cons of buying a probate home.